Goosegamer/ecommerce-app/README.md

 Answer 5:
 I went on the tailwind and bootstrap websites and looked at the possible options I could use, but ended up sticking with the basics, because they looked the best.

+Assignment 5:

+Answer 1:
+It enables dynamic content, interactivity and real-time updates.
+Also it supports asynchronous programming like AJAX, making websites more responsive.
+Lastly it has vast libraries and frameworks which make development faster.

+Answer 2:
+We use the await function to pause the code until the fetch function has called the network and gotten an answer.
+If we didn't do this then the code would execute freely and tryng to access data which the fetch function hasn't recieved yet, which may cause errors.

+Answer 3:
+Dango uses CSFR protection for preventing malicious websites from doing stuff, however AJAX POST can't have that.
+SO basically we are using @csfr_exempt, to bypass the CSFR validation.

+Answer 4:
+Front-end is on the user side, so it can be easily manipulated.
+So to prevent that we need to have an input sanitation in the back-end.